 This is the final compass with an engraved face, it now also used a gyro which is not affected by magnets and has a button sunk into the leather.
-Everything has been aged and feels heavy and sturdy so that people don’t feel too precious about using it.Read More
+Everything is now being aged and feels heavy and sturdy so that people don’t feel too precious about using it.Read More

 The new compass and marker for Paper Street View (see below for more info), more to come shortly including new strings pots in nicer wooden boxes and a much better interaction with the images.
 Still to sort out a face for the compass as you can see.
 There is also a tiny little extrusion on the bottom which makes the compass turn more fluidly on the table.
 Thanks to Danny Duquemin-Sheil for machining my parts.Read More